 We all need a trustworthy recipe for an old-fashioned pie crust, the flaky type that can be used during the holiday season and for Summer fruit pies.
 This basic recipe can be made in the food processor or by hand.
 It uses few ingredients with shortening for flakiness and butter for flavor.
 It can be made ahead and frozen.

-As much as I love my all-butter shortcrust pastry, sometimes you want to make an old-fashioned pie, which calls for our trusted recipe that also uses shortening.
+As much as I love my all-butter shortcrust pastry, sometimes you want to make an old-fashioned pie, which calls for our trusted recipe with shortening in addition to butter.
 This is my go-to recipe.

-I have to admit that there's probably nothing like shortening to achieve that flakiness that almost resembles puff pastry.
+I must admit that there's probably nothing like shortening to achieve that flakiness that almost resembles puff pastry.

 Ingredient list